nathan242/misc-tools/README.md

 magicscan.cpp - Program that scans a file for magic patterns.
 Can be used to determin the contents of and aid in the extraction of data from unknown file formats.

+fdpos.c - Program that shows file descriptors and file pointer locations for a PID.

+rename\_to\_numbers.py - Program that renames files to numbers in the order that they are passed on the command line.